Expense Management Tips for CFOs and Controllers

 - Thoroughly train everyone who will use the software (travelers, internal managers, and yourself as CFO) on using the platform.
 Otherwise, it won’t serve you well functionally or as a corporate expense management tool.

-With an inclusive process for developing the budget, broader accountability for spending, and technology that supports timely, accurate, and comprehensive data gathering, CFOs can take control over corporate expense management and make wise decisions on future spending.
+With an inclusive process for developing the budget, broader accountability for spending, and technology that supports timely, accurate, and comprehensive data gathering, CFOs and controllers can take control over corporate expense management and make wise decisions on future spending.

 SUBSCRIBE TO REDPATH INSIGHTS